academe/SagePay/README.md

 * Routeing and a handler for the notification callback that SagePay will perform.
 * A MySQL database or an extension to the Transaction model for persisting the transaction data.

 Some more detailed examples of how this could work, will follow later.
+If you want to wrap this library up in a more diverse library, such as [Omnipay](https://github.com/adrianmacneil/omnipay), then this would be a good start - it handles all the nuances of SagePay and so should be easier to incorporate into a multi-gateway payment site.

 ## Usage ##